 When it comes to doing research, all subjects are weighed the same.
 Whether it be psychology, marine biology, or even electrical engineering, all topics are weighted the same by admissions committees because it's the principles of research that matter, not the actual topic.
 For that reason, find a topic you're genuinely passionate about, and pursue research in that field!

 Make your résumé, find some professors, and start sending emails!
-If you need help with any part of the process, feel free to reach out to me and I'm happy to help.
+If you need help with any part of the process, feel free to reach out to and I'd be happy to help!

 PREDENTING CAN HELP YOU GET INTO YOUR DREAM DENTAL SCHOOLS

 Whether you have a 4.0 GPA, 19 DAT, or just want professional guidance to know you're putting your best foot forward with your entire dental school application and candidacy … we can help you!

 Getting into the dental school you want, and can be proud of, will require a compelling personal statement, outstanding supplemental essays, an influential application, and acing your dental school interview with interview coaching … all of which we can help you with!

 The one thing we can’t help you with is committing to following your dreams.

 We have a team of former admissions officers, admissions experts, ADEA Liaisons, and interview coaches that are here to help you!
 They are available on a limited, first-come, first-serve basis.
 Schedule your free dental school admissions advising consultation now, or by emailing Andrew@predenting.com!

 If you have any questions or need any help at all, please don't ever hesitate to reach out!